 Travel Agent Booking Basics

 Every so often, I get questions coming in about how to book travel.
-The HAR crew created a handy resource that will walk you through the basics of booking a trips from the beginning (qualifying your client) to the very end (following up with your clients).
+To lay down the framework for travel agent booking basics, the HAR crew created this handy resource that will walk you from the beginning (qualifying your client) to the very end (following up with your clients) of the booking process.

-Here's the top 4 travel agent resources for planning and booking a trip for your clients (with a few bonus materials).
+Here are our top 7 site resources for planning and booking a trip for your clients.
 The steps cover every nook and any cranny of a travel agent's sales cycle.
-Each step links to an in depth article, taking a deep dive into the particulars.
-Let's begin, shall we?
+Each step links to an in-depth article, which takes a deep dive into the topic's particulars.

 1. Qualifying Clients

 Your client is coming to you because they have brain fatigue from falling into the black hole of Google clickbait trying to plan their trip.
 You want to qualify thoroughly so you spend less time second-guessing yourself during the research process and more time putting together options for your clients.